-His ‘musema’ series uses improvisations played by performers as a starting point for editorial control both visually and compositionally.
-The cut, or edit, becomes the composition but the inspiration spills over into other interests: our perception of sound and movement and our interpretation of virtuosity and performance gesture.
-The first of these pieces, the word which is the centre of your light, can be seen on You Tube:
+His ‘musema’ series used improvisations played by performers as a starting point for editorial control both visually and compositionally.
+The cut, or edit, became the composition but the inspiration spilled over into other interests: our perception of sound and movement and our interpretation of virtuosity and performance gesture.
+The first of these pieces, the word which is the centre of your light, can be seen on You Tube: @donaldbousted7778

-Three significant and substancial works were written in 2017, each of which are scored for film-plus-soloist with microtonal aural landscaping.
-The first, ‘GRASS–SAND-WOOD’ is written for horn, SHELL for bassoon and SOFT for flugel horn.
-Recordings of these pieces will be availble soon.
-The first performance of WOOD, performed by Australian horn player Michael Dixon, can be seen from the link below.
+Three significant and substantial works were written in 2017, each of which are scored for film-plus-soloist with microtonal aural landscaping.
+The first, ‘GRASS–SAND-WOOD’ is written for horn, SHELL for bassoon and SOFT for flugelhorn.
+The first performance of WOOD, performed by Australian horn player Michael Dixon, can be seen from the link here.

 ‘Six Times One’ are 6 lockdown video pieces written in 2020, each of one minute duration on Donald’s YouTube Channel.
 Donald wrote about these pieces: ‘Like many creatives I get far more ideas than I ever get the chance to develop.
 So the point here is to briefly ‘play’ with a few ideas just to see how things go.
 Some are quite similar to the ideas I normally focus on and others are really different’.
 Some are studies for much larger pieces which he had intended to write at a later date (Nos.
 1-4 are linked, Nos.
 5 and 6 have to be watched separately).

 Our World – Sand Walking – Flesh Eater – Tension Drift – The People in Our World – A Day at the Seaside